yjmark/Remote-sensing/assignments/HW2.md

 # MUSA 650 Homework 2: Supervised Land Use Classification with Google Earth Engine

 In this assignment, you will use Google Earth Engine via Python to implement multi-class land cover classification.
-You will hand-label Sentinel 2 satellite images which you will then use to train a random forest model.
+You will hand-label Landsat 8 satellite images which you will then use to train a random forest model.
 Along the way, you will consider practical remote sensing issues like cloud cover, class imbalances, and feature selection.

 **Given that hand-labeling data can be time-consuming, you are encouraged to work in pairs or groups of three to share the workload.
 You may collaborate on generating the hand-labeled data, provided you submit separate assignment files.
 If you choose to do this, you should all use the same ROI, of course.**